sag-gov-integration-unit/webmethods-container-deployments/docker/terracotta/README.md

-# Docker Samnple Deployments - Terracotta
+# Docker Sample Deployments - SoftwareAG webMethods Terracotta

 Requirement: make sure you download a valid license for terracotta and put it in this directory, named as "terracotta-license.key"